 Medical negligence claims process

 Knowing the steps involved when suing for medical negligence is a key part of the process.
-When you follow them correctly and get all the facts and figures together, a team of expert medical negligence solicitors will do the rest.
+When you follow them correctly and get all the facts and figures together, a team of expert solicitors will do the rest.

 Step 1: Seek medical advice